SAP-samples/teched2025-IN162/exercises/ex2/README.md

 ### Key Concepts
 1. A Resource Group in SAP AI Launchpad is like a project folder that holds and separates all your AI assets (models, configurations, data, etc.) for a specific team or a use case.
-2. The Executable is the pre-built SAP template that handles all the technical complexity of connecting your application to external LLMs like Azure, OpenAI or AWS Bedrock.
+2. The Executable is the pre-built SAP template that handles all the technical complexity of connecting your application to external LLMs like Azure, OpenAI, or AWS Bedrock.
-3. The Configuration is your specific recipe card that links the generic executable template to a particular LLM (like 'GPT-4') and sets its parameters (like Temperature) to control its behaviour
+3. The Configuration is your specific recipe card that links the generic executable template to a particular LLM (like 'GPT-4') and sets its parameters (like Temperature) to control its behavior
 4. The Deployment is the final step that flips the power switch on your LLM configuration, turning it into a live service with a unique web address (URL) that SAP applications can use.
 In this case, it will be called by the integration flows in the Cloud Integration capability of SAP Integration Suite.

 ## Exercise 2.1 - Log on to SAP AI Launchpad and Create Configuration